BigKoala33/Electronics-Labs/Lab 1/README.md

 #### Signal 6

-At the time of the lab I had no idea how to do this, I will try do some research on decoding this UART signal but for now I will finalise this lab here.
+At the time of the lab I had no idea how to do this, I will try do some research on decoding this UART signal but for now I will finalise this lab here. **UPDATE** After the thursday tutorial I was able to decode the 6th Signal.
+It said **Hello!** Which doesn't match the answer sheet.
+The signal has an odd parity and a 9600b/s.

+I decoded it on this sequence.
+I tried to find recognisible sequences of bits to not loose track of position.
+Another tip is to look also when the start bit is continued by more 0 bits.
+Do not try to look for a 101 sequence.
+Be methodical and everytime there is a down bit start counting the data bits.
+Try to identify parity as well and use it to ensure you are reading the right part of the signal.
+(Always look for parity bit if there is one).
+I am very happy I managed to do this.

+01101111 = o, 00100001 = !, 01001000 = H, 01100101 = e, 01101100 = l, 01101100 = l.

 | Unknown Signal 6 |
 | --- |